 In April 2013 the Government announced new funding of £150 million for physical education (PE) and sport.
 Ofsted state that this funding should be used to ‘improve the quality and breadth of PE and sport provision’.
 Each school will receive a lump sum of £4,00.00 per plus an additional £11.25 per pupil.

-Based on pupil numbers taken from the January Census; King’s Sutton Primary Academy amounts to a total of £8,700 for the academic year 2016/17.
-At this moment in time we are unclear as to whether the funding will be allocated to us for the academic year 2017-18.
+Based on pupil numbers taken from the January Census; King’s Sutton Primary Academy amounts to a total of £17,4100 for the academic year 2017/18.

 Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increased participation in PE and sport, so that all children develop healthy lifestyles and reach the performance levels they are capable of.